DevWambugu/alx-low_level_programming/0x12-singly_linked_lists/README.md

 3. Write a function that adds a new node at the end of a list_t list.
  4. Write a function that frees a list_t list.
 5. Write a function that prints before a main functio is executed
+6. Write a 64-bit program in assembly that prints Hello, Holberton, followed by a new line.